bdewerff/harry_potter_project/source/goblet_of_fire/goblet.rst

 Hogwarts is selected to host the
 `Triwizard Tournament <https://www.hp-lexicon.org/thing/triwizard-tournament/>`_,
 which can only be entered in by students older than 17.
 It is the first time the tournament is being held in 200 years.
-The goblet picks Fleur Delacour, Viktor Krum, and Cedric Diggory representing  Beauxbatons, Durmstrang, and Hogwarts respectively.
+The goblet picked the contenders as follows:

+* Fleur Delacour - Beauxbatons
+* Viktor Krum - Durmstrang
+* Cedric Diggory - Hogwarts

-Harry Potter's name also is also picked, which sparks controversy since he is underage.
+However, Harry Potter's name is also picked, which sparks controversy since he is underage.

 The first task requires Harry to retrieve a golden egg while a Hungarian Horntail is trying to take him down.
 The egg is suppose to have a hint to the next task.
 He finishes